-Best to refrain completely.
 It’s important to rely on your common sense, as well as scientific studies.
-Perhaps the safest way is to refrain from drinking alcohol during your pregnancy.
+Perhaps the safest way is to refrain from drinking alcohol while pregnant.
 If you’re at social gatherings where alcoholic drinks are served, drink like a child, because you are carrying one.
 Order your drink “virgin” (without alcohol), or enjoy flavored bottled waters.